Ralsei-x64/aethers-oc-efi/README.md

 ~~**Solution I found for networking:** If you don't have access to a compatible network adapter or networking card, you can use an Android device to function as a USB Wi-Fi adapter.
 Using **[HoRNDIS](https://github.com/jwise/HoRNDIS)**, you can connect an Android phone for tethering on macOS.
 Keep in mind, this might not work on some devices (like carrier locked devices) and my device is a custom rommed Pixel.
 Using a Pixel 3 running Project Elixir, you can use it as a hotspot device using only Wi-Fi (similar to how hotspot sharing works on Windows devices).
 Obviously, due to this approach, you will not get iServices.~~

 ps.
 If you have anything to contribute, please do <3.

+**Thanks to AMD OS X for providing a patched version of AppleIGC which works with my system.**